 LxFactory is an abandoned factory converted into a large space for creativity, leisure, and gastronomy.
 Get lost in its galleries, concept stores, and don’t miss the Ler Devagar bookstore (in an old newspaper press).
 Here, all bars and restaurants are cool.
 Cantina, for example, is inside an industrial building from the last century.
 It has vintage furniture, a mixture of different styles and a wood oven in the center where some of the dishes are cooked.

 Take your time exploring the area and don’t miss Village Underground, an area of artistic expression with containers, buses that you can hop on, an urban garden, and even a half-pipe!
-For a picturesque sunset, go up to Rio Maravilla, a restaurant on the fourth floor of one of the old factories overlooking the river and the Ponte 25 de Abril!
+For a picturesque sunset, go up to the top.

 FIRST CONTACT WITH LISBON AT NIGHT